-PMIN 4110 Integrated Series: Infectious Diseases (3.5 credit hours)
+PMIN 4110 Integrated Series: Infectious Diseases (3.5 cr. hrs)

 This course will teach students how to incorporate the basic science principles of pharmacology and medicinal chemistry while identifying and assessing the medical problems of their patients and to then recommend appropriate therapy, concentrating on medication therapy or pharmacotherapy, to address those problems.
 The class will consist of 6 hours of learning experiences per week.
-Prerequisite: Students must be enrolled in the second professional year of the College of Pharmacy's professional program leading to the Doctor of Pharmacy degree and having successfully completed previous courses in the Integrated Series.
+Prerequisite: Students must be enrolled in the second professional year.

-PMIN 4120 Integrated Series: Pulmonary (2.5 credit hours)
+PMIN 4120 Integrated Series: Pulmonary (2.5 cr. hrs)

 This course will teach students how to incorporate the principles of pharmacology and medicinal chemistry while identifying and assessing the medical problems of their patients and to then recommend appropriate therapy, concentrating on medication therapy or pharmacotherapy, to address those problems.
 The class will consist of 6 hours of learning experiences per week.
-Prerequisite: Students must be enrolled in the secondprofessional year of the College of Pharmacy's professional program leading to the Doctor of Pharmacy degree.
-Progression into this course will require successful completion of previous courses in the Integrated Series or approval of the course coordinator.
+Prerequisite: Students must be enrolled in the second professional year and have successfully completed previous courses in the Integrated Series.

-PMIN 4200 IDEALS IV: IntegrateD Environment for Applied Learning and Skills (2 credit hours)
+PMIN 4200 IDEALS IV: IntegrateD Environment for Applied Learning and Skills (2 cr. hrs)